Casu3475/puppy-raffle/audit-data/findings.md

 ### [H-1] Reentrancy attack in PuppyRaffle::refund allows entrant to drain contract balance

-**Description:** The PuppyRaffle::refund function does not follow CEI/FREI-PI (check effects interactions) and as a result, enables participants to drain the contract balance.
+**Description:** The `PuppyRaffle::refund` function does not follow CEI/FREI-PI (check effects interactions) and as a result, enables participants to drain the contract balance.
-In the PuppyRaffle::refund function, we first make an external call to the msg.sender address, and only after making that external call, we update the players array.
+In the `PuppyRaffle::refund` function, we first make an external call to the `msg.sender` address, and only after making that external call, we update the player

 ```javascript
     function refund(uint256 playerIndex) public {